roriess/Telegram_bot/README.md

 ###   Database

 The bot uses an SQLite database (`todo.db`) to store task information.
 The database schema includes fields for task ID, user ID, description, due date, and completion status.

-You can find the bot on Telegram to try out its features by using this nickname: @Tufaforubot